victornemeth/ProteinTinder/README.md

 - Add skip button for domain annotation and domain correction
 - When finished domain annotation get redirected do domain overview instead of swipe overview
+- Be able to review per protein domain annotations

 ---